FizzCube/FizzySteamyMirror/README.md

 ## Setting Up
 * Note: if you want an easy import, skip the steps bellow & take the [release](https://github.com/Raystorms/FizzySteamyMirror/releases), it has Steamworks.Net already included. (if you already have Steamworks.Net in your project, you might need to delete either your import or the one included in the release).

-1. Download and install the dependencies
+1. Download and install the dependencies **Download the unitypackage from release for easy all in one**
 2. Download **"FizzySteamyMirror"** and place in your Assets folder somewhere. **If errors occur, open a [Issue ticket.](https://github.com/FizzCube/FizzySteamyMirror/issues)**
 3. In your ![Image](http://i.galtrox.com/index.php/s/LX2KPkezLwazrTS/preview) object replace ![Image](http://i.galtrox.com/index.php/s/LTwTTyZLtbmGHY6/preview) with ![Image](http://i.galtrox.com/index.php/s/5PJBqPjJiFdqxG9/preview)